Oil prices continue to fall following OPEC+ output raise

 Russia oil buyer sanctions in focus

-Trump had recently threatened to tariff Russia’s biggest oil buyers– China and India.
+Trump had recently threatened to tariff Russia’s biggest oil buyers – China and India.

-The U.S. president had last week slapped a 25% tariff on India, and warned of a bigger penalty if the South Asian country did not immediately cease its buying of Russian crude.
+The U.S. president last week slapped a 25% tariff on India, and warned of a bigger penalty if the South Asian country did not immediately cease its buying of Russian crude.

 Trump repeated this threat on Monday.